disdi/nlnet-proposal/docs/2024-proposal/roadmap.md

 - **Estimated Duration:** 4 months
 - **Costs:** 15,000 Euros
-- **Tasks:** After the RTL design flow, the Verilog files will be loaded to OpenLANE with the proposal to make the flow RTL to GDSII with the best layout optimization, additionally, OpenLANE requires the Process Design Kit (PDK) technology, Skywater130in this case, then OpenLANE generates the GDSII files of our module.
+- **Tasks:** After the RTL design flow, the Verilog files will be loaded to OpenLANE with the proposal to make the flow RTL to GDSII with the best layout optimization, additionally, OpenLANE requires the Process Design Kit (PDK) technology, Skywater130 in this case, then OpenLANE generates the GDSII files of our module.

 ...